Little-Podi/AdaWorld/docs/PLANNING.md

 > [!TIP]
 > Use [Hugging Face](https://huggingface.co/datasets/s-tian/VP2) to download the VP2 dataset.
 It will be much faster than the older links.
+>
+> For Robosuite, you only require `5k_slice_rendered_256.hdf5`.
+>
-> For Robosuite, we only require `5k_slice_rendered_256.hdf5`.
-For RoboDesk, you can use the scripted policies to generate the training trajectories locally if the download feels too slow.
+> For RoboDesk, you can use the scripted policies to generate the training trajectories locally if the download feels too slow.

 ---